Mooor-204/eduConnect-django/README.md

 [![Django Tests](https://github.com/Mooor-204/eduConnect-django/actions/workflows/django-tests.yml/badge.svg)](https://github.com/Mooor-204/eduConnect-django/actions/workflows/django-tests.yml)

 ### Deployment Information
-The application is production-ready and can be deployed to any cloud platform (Heroku, Railway, AWS, etc.).
+The application is production-ready and can be deployed to any platform.
 The CI/CD pipeline ensures code quality with automated testing on every commit.

-**Quick Deployment:**
-1. Set production environment variables
-2. Run `python manage.py collectstatic`
-3. Deploy using the provided configuration files
-4. Monitor via GitHub Actions dashboard

 ## Features
 - **3 Calculators** - Check your score for each education system